-Like most people, you probably enjoy a bright, sunny day.
-Well, photographers enjoy foggy, gloomy mornings that would make most people sad.
+Most people revel in a bright, sunny day.
+Photographers enjoy foggy, gloomy mornings that would make most people sad.
 They also like rain, snow and especially lightning.

-Photographers collect piles of news papers, magazine, and generally anything they find inspiring, even for a short term.
+Photographers collect piles of newspapers, magazines, and generally anything they find inspiring, even for a short while.

 6. Your vacation luggage will look like you’re moving